 South African Sauvignon Blanc Slate

-The region’s varied geology and topography are to thank for the myriad of Sauvignon Blanc styles.
+The region’s varied geology and topography are to thank for the myriad Sauvignon Blanc styles.
 There are the highly aromatic, fresh styles with bracingly-high acidity, mature styles with oak aging, gorgeous Noble Late Harvest wines, and classic Bordeaux-style blends comprising Sauvignon Blanc with Semillion.

 Jim Clarke, the marketing manager for Wines of South Africa, explains how Sauvignon Blanc is in the sweet spot regarding taste profile and overarching style.
 “It’s that classic cliché about South African wine being a little bit Old World, a little bit New World,” he says.